A Structural Theory of Position Bias in Transformers: Empirical validation

-\paragraph{Effective residual mixing $\lambda_t$.} We measure the residual mixing coefficient $\lambda_t$ defined in \cref{eq:lambda-def}, which quantifies the relative contribution of attention-driven updates versus identity propagation at layer~$t$.
-In the experiments, we report an empirical average of this quantity across inputs.
+\textbf{Effective residual mixing $\lambda_t$.} We measure the residual mixing coefficient $\lambda_t$ defined in \cref{eq:lambda-def}, which quantifies the relative contribution of attention-driven updates versus identity propagation at layer~$t$.
+We report its dataset-average $\lambda_t := \mathbb{E}_x[\lambda_t(x)]$, with the expectation taken over samples from the evaluation dataset. \Cref{fig:lambdas} in Appendix~\ref{app:lambda} shows estimates of $\lambda_t$ across layers for selected pretrained Transformer models, with most exhibiting a decreasing attention contribution with depth.